Ken Kendrick: Baseball card collection

-An avid baseball card collector his entire life, Kendrick is the owner of the T206 Honus Wagner baseball card once owned by Wayne Gretzky, considered the most valuable trading card in the world.
-The Wagner card and 34 other iconic and rare baseball cards in Kendrick's collection, titled "The D-backs Collection", were previously displayed at the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+A baseball card collector his entire life, Kendrick is the owner of the T206 Honus Wagner baseball card once owned by Wayne Gretzky.
+The Wagner card and 34 other baseball cards in Kendrick's collection, titled "The D-backs Collection", were previously displayed at the National Baseball Hall of Fame and Museum in Cooperstown, New York.

 In February 2021, Kendrick and several partners including Larry Fitzgerald, NBA player Kevin Durant and former tennis champion Andy Roddick purchased the parent company of Professional Sports Authenticator (PSA), Collectors Universe, an authenticator and grader of memorabilia.

 Philanthropy

-Kendrick is very active in many philanthropic endeavors, beginning with his role as Chairman of the Arizona Diamondbacks Foundation, which has donated over $80 million in charitable giving since its inception.
+Kendrick is active in many philanthropic endeavors, including his role as Chairman of the Arizona Diamondbacks Foundation, which has donated over $80 million since its inception.

 He also has served on boards for various charities including Barrow Neurological Institute, Dignity Health, TGen Foundation, Cleveland Clinic Foundation, and the Phoenix Children's Hospital.
 The University of Georgia elected Kendrick to its Board of Visitors.

 In 2016, torrential rains over parts of West Virginia caused devastating flooding in many counties and Kendrick came to the aid of his home state, setting up a relief program that raised more than $1 million.
 In 2022, Kendrick pledged $20 million to WVU to expand economics education through the Chambers College.

-During the pandemic in 2020, Kendrick guided more than $2 million in charitable donations with a focus on non-profit organizations assisting those in need, while creating a fund specifically for Chase Field gameday staff unable to work during the shutdown.
+During the Covid-19 pandemic in 2020, Kendrick guided more than $2 million in charitable donations with a focus on non-profit organizations assisting those in need, while creating a fund specifically for Chase Field gameday staff unable to work during the shutdown.